 I met Rasim Dedovic, Melinda’s patriarch, one afternoon, amidst the piles of filthy snow caking Ridgewood and Bushwick after a recent blizzard.

 Dedovic and his close-knit family have kept the store alive and churning out veal, chicken, house-smoked and cured meats for 30 years.
 As the name implies, Melinda’s Halal Meats is primarily a butcher shop — the trade has been their bread-and-butter since Dedovic arrived in the United States in the late 1980s.

 After learning of my interest in his shop, Dedovic quickly handed me off to his son, Admir.
-The handsome, butchery scion, who has been helping his father with the family business for about three years, proceeded to then give a thorough and loquacious tour of the property, which for the last century, he said, has never been anything but a purveyor of meat.
+The handsome butchery scion, who has been helping his father with the family business for about three years, proceeded to give a thorough and loquacious tour of the property, which for the last century, he said, has never been anything but a purveyor of meat.